wearekickback/app/README.md

 - Go to http://localhost:3000/party/$address to see if newly created event is shown.

 **Automated E2E tests with cypress**
-Make sure the locally environment is up and running with local contract, ganache and serverr.
+Make sure the locally environment is up and running with local contract, ganache and server.
+When run ganache, run it with 500 accounts `ganache-cli --accounts 500`

 Run the seeding script to deploy some seed parties